TrioWebAS/module-matrixrate/README.md

+# This is a customization of WebShopApps MatrixRate for Magento 2.3+.
+TrioWeb AS has made some changes to the original module to make it work with Klarna Checkout and our own shipping modules.

+If you somehow stumbled upon this module, we would ecourage you to use the original module from WebShopApps instead.

+## Check out their website ["http://www.Shipperhq.com"]("http://www.Shipperhq.com") for more information.

+# Original README.md from WebShopApps follows

 # ShipperHQ and WebShopApps MatrixRate
 A Shipping Rate module for Magento 2.3+ which supports showing multiple shipping methods.
 This is based on the Magento Tablerate module and is managed via a csv file.